Why this is the first ICNLI AI Cloud OS

 Six-for-six, every property documented, every claim verifiable from this docs site.

-A natural-language message becomes a typed handler call with confidence + chain plan.
-The classifier emits action_plans[] with depends_on for dependency-ordered execution.
+A natural-language message becomes a typed handler call with confidence and, when multiple steps are involved, a dependency-ordered plan.

 - Concept: Chain dispatch